wp-plugins/coupon-creator/readme.txt

 * Initial Release and 1st Version and 1st Plugin!

 == Upgrade Notice ==
-= 1.71 =
+= 1.73 =
-Bug fixes and compatibility with 3.9
+Adds French Translation, thanks to creacomdesign

 == Frequently Asked Questions ==
 <h4>How big of an image is the coupon?</h4>